 - 3.1.5.
-Until the UN GTR on Durability gets finalized, the Contracting parties can follow their regional durability procedure. - a) The OBD system shall indicate the failure of an emission-related component or system when that failure results in emissions exceeding the OBD threshold limits in [paragraph 5.5.1.] of general requirements.

-b) A Contracting Party may require in addition that the OBD system shall indicate the failure of any powertrain fault that triggers an operation mode that significantly reduces torque in comparison with normal operation.
+Until the UN GTR on Durability gets finalized, the Contracting Parties can follow their regional durability procedure. - 3.2. (a) The OBD system shall indicate the failure of an emission-related component or system when that failure results in emissions exceeding the OBD threshold limits in paragraph 5.5.1. of general requirements. - (b) A Contracting Party may require in addition that the OBD system shall indicate the failure of any powertrain fault that triggers an operation mode that significantly reduces torque in comparison with normal operation. - 3.3.

-- 3.3.
 The test type I data in the template for a test report according to the template set out in UN GTR No. 2, including the used dynamometer settings and applicable emission laboratory test cycle, shall be provided for reference. - 3.4.
 The list with PCU / ECU malfunctions shall be provided: - 3.4.1.
-For each malfunction that leads to the OBD threshold limits, in both nondefaulted and defaulted driving mode being exceeded.
-The emission laboratory test results shall be reported in those additional columns in the format of the information document referred to in [Annex 8]; - 3.4.2.
-For short descriptions of the test methods used to simulate the emission-relevant malfunctions, as referred to in [paragraph 4]. - 4.
-OBD environmental test procedure - 4.1 The testing of OBD systems consists of the following phases: - 4.1.1.
+For each malfunction that leads to the OBD threshold limits, in both non-defaulted and defaulted driving mode being exceeded.
+The emission laboratory test results shall be reported in those additional columns in the format of the information document referred to in Annex 8; - 3.4.2.
+For short descriptions of the test methods used to simulate the emission-relevant malfunctions, as referred to in paragraph 4. - 4.
+OBD environmental test procedure - 4.1.
+The testing of OBD systems consists of the following phases: - 4.1.1.
 Simulation of malfunction of a component of the powertrain management or emission-control system; - 4.1.2.
-Preconditioning of the vehicle (in addition to the preconditioning specified in UN GTR No. 2) with a simulated malfunction that will lead to the OBD threshold limits in [paragraph 5.5.1.] of general requirements being exceeded. - 4.1.3.
+Preconditioning of the vehicle (in addition to the preconditioning specified in UN GTR No. 2) with a simulated malfunction that will lead to the OBD threshold limits in paragraph 5.5.1. of general requirements being exceeded. - 4.1.3.
 Driving the vehicle with a simulated malfunction over the applicable type I test cycle and measuring the tailpipe emissions of the vehicle; - 4.1.4.
 Determining whether the OBD system reacts to the simulated malfunction and alerts the vehicle driver to it in an appropriate manner. - 4.2.
-Alternatively, at the request of the manufacturer, malfunction of one or more components may be electronically simulated in accordance with the requirements laid down in [paragraph 8]. - 4.3.
-Manufacturers may request that monitoring take place outside the type I test cycle if it can be demonstrated to the approval authority that the monitoring conditions of the type I test cycle would be restrictive when the vehicle is used in service. - 4.4.
-For all demonstration testing, the Malfunction Indicator (MI) shall be activated before the end of the test cycle. - 5.
-Test Vehicle and Test Fuel - 5.1.
-Test Vehicle the emissions test cycle appropriate for the classification of the vehicle.
+Alternatively, at the request of the manufacturer, malfunction of one or more components may be electronically simulated in accordance with the requirements laid down in paragraph 8. - 4.3.
+Manufacturers may request that monitoring take place outside the type I test cycle if it can be demonstrated to the responsible authority that the monitoring conditions of the type I test cycle would be restrictive when the vehicle is used in service. - 4.4.
+For all demonstration testing, the Malfunction Indicator (MI) shall be activated before the end of the test cycle. - Test Vehicle and Test Fuel - 5.1.
+Test Vehicle

+The test vehicles shall meet the requirements of UN GTR No. 2.
+The manufacturer shall set the system or component for which detection is to be demonstrated at or beyond the criteria limit prior to operating the vehicle over the emissions test cycle appropriate for the classification of the vehicle.
 To determine correct functionality of the diagnostic system, the test vehicle shall then be operated over the appropriate type I test cycle according to its classification set out in UN GTR No. 2.

-The test vehicles shall meet the requirements of UN GTR No. 2.
-The manufacturer shall set the system or component for which detection is to be demonstrated at or beyond the criteria limit prior to operating the vehicle over